 He has been affiliated with numerous hospitals in northern NJ, as well as teaching institutions, including Seton Hall University School of Graduate Medical Education, West Orange, NJ; the College of Medicine and Dentistry of New Jersey; Mt.
 Sinai School of Medicine, NY; Tufts New England School of Medicine, Mass.; National Institutes of Health, MD; Yale-New Haven Medical Center, Conn.; and New York University, Department of Pathology.

-Dr. Rubin is chairman of the Board of Trustees at Community Blood Services and also of the HLA Registry Foundation, Inc. He is a member of the ISHAGE, the American Society for Blood and Marrow Transplantation, the American Society of Hematology and the American Society for Clinical Investigation.
+Dr. Rubin is 2nd vice chairman of the Board of Trustees at Community Blood Services.
+He is a member of the ISHAGE, the American Society for Blood and Marrow Transplantation, the American Society of Hematology and the American Society for Clinical Investigation.

 Dr. Rubin received his Bachelor of Arts degree from Harvard University and his medical degree from New York University School of Medicine.
 He is board certified in Internal Medicine, Hematology and Diagnostic Laboratory Immunology.